Anna SOAVE

 2008

-Afghanistan: Providing technical assistance for the preservation and management of urban heritage in Afghanistan, through the development of a plan of action for the Historic Cities Department of the Afghan Ministry of Urban Development; a plan of action for the drafting of a comprehensive national urban heritage preservation and regeneration policy; and finally the identification of optimal operating procedures to be applied to conservation and upgrading works in the context of historic urban fabric (World Bank / Aga Khan Trust for Culture)
+Afghanistan: Provided technical assistance for the preservation and management of urban heritage in Afghanistan, through the development of a plan of action for the Historic Cities Department of the Afghan Ministry of Urban Development; a plan of action for the drafting of a comprehensive national urban heritage preservation and regeneration policy; and finally the identification of optimal operating procedures to be applied to conservation and upgrading works in the context of historic urban fabric (World Bank / Aga Khan Trust for Culture).

 2003

-Indonesia: Contribution to the setup of a ‘Neighbourhood Upgrading Planning’ (NUP) community workshop in Jakarta, for the local ADB Neighbourhood Upgrading and Shelter Sector Project (ADB / Culpin Planning / DPU)
+Indonesia: Contribution to the setup of a ‘Neighbourhood Upgrading Planning’ (NUP) community workshop in Jakarta, for the local ADB Neighbourhood Upgrading and Shelter Sector Project (ADB / Culpin Planning / DPU).

-UK: Responsible for the production of the CD-ROM Understanding Slums: 33 City Case Studies that illustrates UN-HABITAT, Slums and Informal Settlements in Urban Development, UN-Habitat Global Report on Human Settlements 2003, London (UN-Habitat / DPU)
+UK: Responsible for the production of the CD-ROM Understanding Slums: 33 City Case Studies that illustrates UN-HABITAT, Slums and Informal Settlements in Urban Development, UN-Habitat Global Report on Human Settlements 2003, London (UN-Habitat / DPU).

-France: Contribution to the evaluation of the UNESCO-MOST programme, aimed at the definition futures strategies (UNESCO / DPU)
+France: Contribution to the evaluation of the UNESCO-MOST programme, aimed at the definition futures strategies (UNESCO / DPU).

-UK: Co-responsible for the research, compilation, editing and graphic design of the CD-ROM DFID, Drivers for Urban Change, DPU/DFID, London (DFID / DPU)
+UK: Co-responsible for the research, compilation, editing and graphic design of the CD-ROM DFID, Drivers for Urban Change, DPU/DFID, London (DFID / DPU).

 2002

 UK: Co-responsible for the research, editing and graphic layout of Allen, A. and You, N. Sustainable Urbanisation: Bridging the Green and Brown Agendas, including 74 international case studies, prepared for the World Summit on Sustainable Development, Johannesburg.
-(DFID / UN-Habitat / DPU)
+(DFID / UN-Habitat / DPU).

-UK: Co-responsible for the compilation, editing & graphic design of the CD-ROM Michael Mutter (et al), The 21st Century Urban Scenario, commissioned in occasion of the UN-World Habitat Day 2002 (DFID / UN-HABITAT / DPU)
+UK: Co-responsible for the compilation, editing & graphic design of the CD-ROM Michael Mutter (et al), The 21st Century Urban Scenario, commissioned in occasion of the UN-World Habitat Day 2002 (DFID / UN-HABITAT / DPU).

 2001-03